 The avocado topping enhances the visual appeal of this slow cooker turkey chili.
 This is also a healthy recipe for people who are looking to adhere to their New Year’s resolutions while gathering to watch football or other occasions in the new year.

 Wine Pairing for Slow Cooker Turkey Chili

 Sure, you can enjoy this turkey chili recipe with a beer, but we often like to have wine with our chili.
 As I alluded to, this is possible in part because the chili is not super hot…I would be more inclined to go with beer with the 5 alarm style chili.
 But the moderate, complex spice in this dish pairs nicely with a Syrah, or you could also go with a Zinfandel here.
-We reviewed a Halter Ranch Syrah wine pairing for our stove top turkey chili in this post, if you want a specific wine pairing idea.
-Another option is to try the versatile Gamay grape as I did recently.
-Most commonly associated with Beaujolais, we recently had the 2015 Domaine Sérol Éclat de Granite ($16, 12.5% ABV), from Côte Roannaise in the Loire Valley.
-This is a fresh red wine like a Beaujolais, but a bit more fruit forward.
-The wine was a good match for the chili.
+We reviewed a Syrah wine pairing for our stove top turkey chili in this post, if you want a specific wine pairing idea.
+Another option is to try the versatile Gamay grape from Beaujolais as I did another time I made this chili.

 - 1 tbsp olive oil

 - 2 large jalapeno peppers, seeds removed and flesh finely chopped

 - 1 serrano pepper, seeds removed and flesh finely chopped

 - 1 tbsp tomato paste